-2. If the owner does not appear at the disposition hearing, the Town shall, if ascertainable, send notice of the bond amount to the owner allowing the owner five (5)

-days from the date of the notice to post such bond.
+2. If the owner does not appear at the disposition hearing, the Town shall, if ascertainable, send notice of the bond amount to the owner allowing the owner five (5) days from the date of the notice to post such bond.

-3. If the owner fails to post the bond or cannot be ascertained by the Town following reasonable efforts, the animal shall be deemed abandoned, and the animal shelter may dispose of the animal at any time after five (5) days from the date of notice of the bond requirement.
-The date of notice shall be the later of the date the owner is provided notice or the date that the Animal Control Officer or animal shelter makes reasonable efforts to ascertain and provide the owner with such notice.
-Animal Services shall be provided copies of all notices issued under this Section.
+3. If the owner fails to post the bond or cannot be ascertained by the Town following reasonable efforts, the animal shall be deemed abandoned, and the animal shelter, upon issuance of a Court Order, may dispose of the animal at any time after five (5) days from the date of notice, of the bond requirement.
+The date of notice shall be the later of the date the owner is provided notice or the date that the animal control officer or animal shelter makes reasonable efforts to ascertain and provide the owner with such notice.
+Animal control shall be provided copies of all notices issued under this Section.

-4. At the end of the time for which expenses are covered by the bond, the animal shelter may determine disposition of the animal unless there is a court order prohibiting such disposition.
+4. At the end of the time for which expenses are covered by the bond, Municipal Court may determine disposition of the animal.
 The owner shall be liable for the cost of the care, keeping or disposal of the animal.

-E. Destruction, seizure or release on Court's order.
+F. Destruction, seizure or release on Court's order.